rtgodwin/rtgodwin.github.io/dnd/session4.md

 ## Lif

 Lif is a poltergeist.
 He will like and aid PCs that begin to fix the place up.
 He will then warn characters of rats and mimic.

+## Guilds

+- Carpenters', Roofers', and Plaisterers' Guild - Fix the roof leak
+- Cellarers' and Plumbers' Guild - Fix the plumbing issues
+- Dungsweepers' Guild - Clean up any trash from inside the Manor if it's brought outside, clean up the street around it
+- Guild of Butchers - Offers fresh meet for cooking
+- Guild of Chandlers and Lamplighters - Replace the lighting
+- Guild of Fine Carvers - Offers to build you a beautiful sign, sure to attract attention from everywhere, also wants to do detail work on the bar and around the hearth.
+Offers to build custom railings for the balconies.
+- Guild of Glassblowers, Glaziers, and Spectacle-makers - Window replacement
+- Guild of Stonecutters, Masons, Potters, and Tile-makers - Fix the brick work
+- Guild of Watermen - Offering to build a cistern that catches rain water to be used for washing/cooking
+- Order of Master Tailors, Glovers, and Mercers - Offers to design uniforms for your workers
+- Vintners', Distillers', and Brewers' Guild - Offers to sell certain beers
+- Watchful Order of Magists and Protectors - Offers to stop in on occasion, if free food is offered to the City Guards, it helps keeps things from getting out of hand.

 ## Fixing it up